back

 lolbas9.png

-According to this Figure-11 and Figure-12, since we can call another program using the elevate program, this program can be considered as Lolbin.
+According to Figures 11 and 12, since we can call another program using the elevate program, this program can be considered as Lolbin.

 lolbas10.png